coalton-lang/coalton/benchmarking/README.md

 ## Running package benchmarks

-Package benchmarks can be run with #'run-package-benchmarks, from any package that imports coalton-benchmarking.
+Package benchmarks can be run with `#'run-package-benchmarks`.

 `#'run-package-benchmarks` returns a `PackageBenchmarkResults` object.